vosbek/geminintelligence/database/exports/IMPORT_INSTRUCTIONS.md

 # AI Intelligence Platform - Data Import Instructions

+## ⚠️ UPGRADE NOTICE: Enhanced Company Intelligence Features Added

+This export contains data from the **enhanced system** with new company intelligence capabilities.
+If upgrading from a previous version, see the **Upgrade Instructions** section below.

 ## Files Exported

 1. **intelligence_analysis.json** - Complete analysis-ready dataset
    - All tools and their snapshots
    - Summary statistics
-   - Raw data from all 11 sources
+   - Raw data from all **17 sources** (5 new company intelligence sources added)
    - Processing status information

 2. **ai_tools.json** - Tool configuration data